 - Find out about events, performances, and functions at your child’s school so you can attend.
 Volunteer to help, if you’re available.

-- Choose a day to serve as a WatchDOG at your child’s school this month.
-You can help bring the program to the school (or keep it going) for next year.
+- Choose a day to volunteer at your child’s school this month.

 - When you are interacting with your child and his or her peers, keep your eyes open for kids who don’t have a dad, and go out of your way to encourage them.